-Tearful Zinchenko wants win for suffering Ukranians
+Tearful Zinchenko wants win for suffering Ukraine

 "I spoke to people from different countries, all over the world and I spoke to some Ukrainian kids who just don't understand what's happening back in Ukraine.

-"They only want the war to stop they have one dream to stop the war.
+"They only want the war to stop.
+They have one dream to stop the war.

 "When it comes to football, the team, we have our own dream.
 We want to go to the World Cup, want to give these incredible emotions to the Ukrainians because they deserve it so much at this very moment."

-Zinchenko has shown his emotions on and off the field since the war began and, sat inside Hampden Park with his coach Oleksandr Petrakov, he broke down when answering a question from a Ukranian journalist.
+Zinchenko, 25, has shown his emotions on and off the field since the war began and, sat inside Hampden Park with his coach Oleksandr Petrakov, he broke down when answering a question from a Ukrainian journalist.

-The midfielder also praised the welcome from the Scotland team and staff, as well as plans to distribute song sheets to Scotland fans so they can join in the Ukranian anthem.
+He praised the welcome from the Scotland team and staff, as well as plans to distribute song sheets to home fans so they can join in the Ukrainian anthem.

-Zinchenko added: "I would like to say as well that a lot of countries maybe don't understand that - today it is Ukraine but tomorrow it can be you.
+Zinchenko, who won the Premier League title with City, added: "I would like to say as well that a lot of countries maybe don't understand that - today it is Ukraine but tomorrow it can be you.

 "So that's why we need to be united and need to defeat aggression altogether.